Air transports of heads of state and government: Bulgaria

-In Bulgaria governmental VIP air transport is provided by the State aviation operator which is civilian state-owned company under the Prime Minister of Bulgaria's office.
-As of 2018 it operates an Airbus A319, a Dassault Falcon 2000, 2 Mil Mi-8s and an Agusta AW-109 Power for use by the President, the Prime Minister and other state officials.
+In Bulgaria, governmental VIP air transport is provided by the State Aviation Operator, which is a civilian state-owned company under the control of the Prime Minister of Bulgaria's office.
+As of 2018 it operates an Airbus A319, a Dassault Falcon 2000, 2 Mil Mi-8s and an Augusta AW-109 Power for use by the president, the prime minister and other state officials.
+A Tupolev Tu-154M was previously operated.